 The radius is the larger of the two bones between your elbow and wrist.
 A Colles fracture is a break in the radius close to the wrist.
 It was named for the surgeon who first described it.
-Typically, the break is located about an inch (2.5 centimeters) above where the bone joins the wrist.
+Typically, the break is located about an inch (2.5 centimeters) below where the bone joins the wrist.

 A Colles fracture is a common fracture that happens more often in women than men.
 In fact, it is the most common broken bone for women up to the age of 75.